 Of the 55 applications, we selected 18 to receive funding (~33%).
 One applicant was awarded a vendor contract in lieu of a grant based on the project’s legal structure and the availability of services offered that BERI wanted to purchase (not included in the grants totals BERI is reporting).
 We managed to stay close to the budget we initially set for this first round ($750k); in total, we plan to award $799,465 to selected winners (excluding the vendor).
 We are not sure how many applicants or grant winners to expect for future rounds—we predict (with low confidence) that we will receive more applicants, maintain our budget, and therefore accept a smaller fraction of applicants in the future.

-Our grant winners are listed on our “Grants Database” page (note that we’re in the process of updating this page to be easier-to-read).
-Currently, only those who have received their grants are listed; we will continue to update the Grants Database page as we finalize disbursing the grants.
+Our grant winners are listed on our grants page.
+Currently, only those who have received their grants are listed; we will continue to update the grants page as we finalize disbursing the grants.